Data-Science-for-Linguists-2019/russian_rhyme/README.md

 ____

+**Acknowledgements**

+* This project is a contribution to [Meter, rhythm, and rhyme: the computationally assisted analysis of formal features in Russian poetry](http://poetry.obdurodon.org/), co-developed by David J. Birnbaum and Elise Thorsen.
+The content here builds on collaborative work from that larger project.
-**Acknowledgements:** Stanza markup in the Puškin corpus was implemented by Kyleen Pickering.
-Thanks to Na-Rae Han, Jevon Heath, and Daniel Zheng for comments and suggestions.
+* Stanza markup in the Puškin corpus was implemented by Kyleen Pickering.
+* Thanks to Na-Rae Han, Jevon Heath, and Daniel Zheng for comments and suggestions.